PlaceOS/source/README.md

 ## Implementation

-Arbitrary hierarchies can be defined via the `PLACE_HIERARCHY` environment variable in a comma seperated list, which defaults to `org,building,level,area`.
+Arbitrary hierarchies can be defined via the `PLACE_HIERARCHY` environment variable in a space seperated list, which defaults to `org region building level area`.
 This list defines the tags that can be applied to a `Zone` that act as scopes for events published to MQTT brokers.

 ### Brokers